Skip to main content

 Key Exchange

-All information exchanges between APIs must use the HTTPS protocol¹ and asymmetric signing².
-Our implementation model for signing is based on the one used by Amazon³, with the primary difference being the use of asymmetric keys that add a layer of non-repudiation to the communication.
+All information exchange between APIs must use the HTTPS protocol and an asymmetric signature.
+Our signature implementation model is based on the one used by Amazon, with the main difference being the use of asymmetric keys that add a non-repudiation layer to the communication.

 All our APIs only accept HTTPS requests using TLS 2.0

-All communication with QI is signed, both requests and responses, which means there is a parameter in the messages that ensures their authenticity.
-To perform such signing, QI uses a standard with asymmetric keys, so there are two different keys, one for signing (private key) and one for reading (public key).
-The signatures follow the JWT standard⁴ and the ECDSA SHA512 encryption algorithm⁵ (We HIGHLY recommend exploring the site https://jwt.io/, where you can validate JWTs and discover libraries to handle these tokens in virtually any modern programming language).
+All communication with QI is signed, both requests and responses, meaning there is a parameter in the messages that guarantees their authenticity.
+To perform such signature, QI uses a standard with asymmetric keys, therefore there are two different keys, one for signing (private key) and one for reading (public key).
+The signatures follow the JWT standard and the ECDSASHA512 encryption algorithm (We STRONGLY recommend exploring the website https://jwt.io/, where you can validate JWTs and discover libraries to handle these tokens in basically any modern programming language).

-The use of this combination of technologies aims to create a secure communication channel that ensures the messages sent could only come from a source that possesses the private key to sign them.
-For this reason, the public-private key pair needs to be created independently by each party, and the private key must be kept secret, not disclosed to any third party or interested party, not even to QI.
+The use of this combination of technologies aims to create a secure communication channel that ensures the sent messages could only come from a source that possesses the private key to sign them.
+For this reason, the public-private key pair needs to be created independently by each party and the private key must be kept secret, not being disclosed to any third party or interested party, not even QI.

-To generate your private key on a UNIX computer, run:
+To generate your private key on a Unix computer, run in your terminal or command line:

 $ ssh-keygen -t ecdsa -b 521 -m PEM -f jwtECDSASHA512.key